antmicro/ros2-vision-node-base/examples/yolact/README.md

 # Instance segmentation inference YOLACT

-This demo runs an instance segmentation model YOLACT on sequences from [LindenthalCameraTraps](https://lila.science/datasets/lindenthal-camera-traps/) dataset.
+This demo runs the YOLACT instance segmentation model on sequences from the [LindenthalCameraTraps](https://lila.science/datasets/lindenthal-camera-traps/) dataset.
 The demo consists of four parts:

 * `CVNodeManager` - manages testing scenario and data flow between dataprovider and tested CVNode.
-* `CVNodeManagerGUI` - visualizes the input data and results of the inference testing.
+* `CVNodeManagerGUI` - visualizes input data and results of inference testing.
-* `Kenning` - provides sequences from LindenthalCameraTraps dataset and collects inference results.
+* `Kenning` - provides sequences from the LindenthalCameraTraps dataset and collects inference results.
-* `CVNode` - runs inference on the input images and returns the results.
+* `CVNode` - runs inference on input images and returns results.

 ## Dependencies